julianeon/julianeon/repo_guide.md

 I host the apps that aren't made for local use on AWS.
 Here's an example made with Svelte: [hometoolzone.com](https://www.hometoolzone.com/)

 I've made apps with authentication that use AWS services like AppSync, but those aren't here since they can't be run locally as easily as an app without AWS credentials.
-I can share that code upon request.

 ### Demos